UPPMAX/UPPMAX-documentation/docs/software/matlab_local.md

 !!! warning

-    - This solution is possible only if
+    - This solution is possible only if:

         - you have an UPPMAX compute project
         - a working matlab on your computer with one of the version available on the cluster: